 All independent and control variables are lagged by two years since innovation is measured with reference to activities undertaken in the previous three years.
 The results shown in Table 5 demonstrate that adopting just any type of FWAs does not lead to more innovation as ALLFLEX has a positive but statistically insignificant coefficient.
-However, when we consider each type of FWA separately, we found that firms offering flexible working hours (FLEXITIME) (coef.
+However, when we consider each type of flexible working arrangements separately, we found that firms offering flexible working hours (FLEXITIME) (coef.
 0.584, significant at 5%) and term-time working contracts (TERMTIME) (coef.
 0.711, significant at 10%) are more likely to report innovation.
 Flexitime is the most commonly offered flexible working hours contract by Scottish SMEs (see Table 1), which makes this association between flexitime and innovation an important result.
-The positive association of innovation with these two types of flexible work could be driven by the high-skill jobs that may be covered by these arrangements.
-This is certainly the case for term-time working, adopted predominantly in education, childcare and related services.
-Our findings regarding innovation and FWAs are aligned with Martínez-Sánchez et al. (2008), Soriano et al. (2019), Qi et al. (2023), and Azeem and Kotey (2023) who found a positive relationship between FWAs and product (goods or services) and operational process innovation.
+The positive association of innovation with these two types of flexible work could be driven by the high-skill jobs that may be covered by these contracts, this is certainly the case for term-time working, adopted predominantly in education, childcare and related services.
+Our findings regarding innovation and FWAs are aligned with Martínez-Sánchez et al., (2008), Soriano et al., (2019), Qi et al., (2021), and Azeem and Koey (2023) as they found a positive relationship between flexible working arrangements and product (goods or services) and operational process innovation.

-16 Conscious that the vast international trade literature treats exporting as endogenous to productivity, we ran both models first excluding the variable exporting and then lagging it by one year and the results are qualitatively the same.
+9 Conscious that the vast international trade literature treats exporting as endogenous to productivity, we ran both models first excluding the variable exporting and then lagging it by one year and the results are qualitatively the same.
 Hence to maximise the sample size, we report the results including exporting.
 These additional results are available upon request.